gorkhadev/gorkha.dev/syllabus/ruby/section-two/loops.md

 # Loops in Ruby language

-Loops are the way to execute sequence of statements many times in Ruby when some of the condition evaluates to true or false.
+Loops are a way to execute sequence of statements many times in Ruby when some of the condition evaluates to true or false.

 Ruby supports varieties of looping statements.